au-research/raid-metadata/rtd/docs/source/index.rst

 **Occurrence** indicates the number of times a property may occur:

-* 0 represents a recommended or optional property that may only occur once
+* 0 represents a recommended or optional property that may only occur only once
-* 0-n represents an optional property that may occur multiple times
+* 0-n represents an optional property that may occur one or many times
-* 1 represents a required property that may only occur once
+* 1 represents a required property that may only occur only once
-* 1-n represents a required property that may occur multiple times
+* 1-n represents a required property that may occur one or many times

 **Allowed values** will either indicate a controlled list of values limiting input (as a bulleted list), or rules governing the values (as an italicised statement followed by format and constraints).
+Controlled lists are described as 'open' if Registration Agencies can add new terms to them, with the only restriction being that the Registration Authority must be notified.
+Such lists are 'closed' if they cannot be altered by Registration Agencies, in which cases changes must be proposed during the normal metadata review cycle.

+**Example JSON** provides an indicative JSON code snippet.

 In addition, some properties include additional information: